mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 240 - Dead Store/readme.md

 The "dead store" code smell refers to a situation in programming where a variable is assigned a value but is never subsequently read or used in the program.

-it's a variable that is given a value but that value is never utilized, making the assignment unnecessary and potentially indicative of a mistake or inefficiency in the code.
+It's a variable that is given a value but that value is never utilized, making the assignment unnecessary and potentially indicative of a mistake or inefficiency in the code.

 This code smell can arise for various reasons, including during refactoring or changes in the program logic over time.